lecy/RMD-to-Jupyter/README.md

 ## Suggestions

 Jupyter notebooks provide an interesting way to share interactive R code and output.
 If you have suggestions for good resources, methods, or scripts to make this process easier please send them (or submit a pull request) and I will add them to this page.

+The example code was provided by [Ramnath Vaidyanathan](https://bl.ocks.org/ramnathv/9334834)

 Thanks to Mikhail Mityaev for an initial version of the R script.